Kuntalsvyas/Conversational-RAG-with-PDF-uploads-and-chat-history/README.md

 pip install -r requirements.txt

 # 4. Add your environment variables in a `.env` file
-# Example:
+Example:
 GROQ_API_KEY=your_groq_api_key

 # 5. Run the Streamlit app
 streamlit run app.py

-🧪 How It Works
+# 🧪 How It Works
 - Upload a PDF → Text is extracted and split into chunks.
 - Vectorization → FAISS indexes the chunks using embeddings.
 - Chat Input → Your query is compared to chunks for context.
 - RAG Pipeline → LLM generates a contextual response.
 - Chat History → Stored locally for that session.

+# 📌 Future Enhancements
+ - Add authentication (login system)
+ - Save history to cloud or DB
+ - Upload multiple PDFs and merge knowledge
+ - Add support for YouTube/video transcript ingestion

+# 🙌 Author
+Made with 💻 by Kuntal Vyas
+If you find this helpful, ⭐ the repo and share!